MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-plan-picks-in-worksheets.md

 Another effective sorting option is bin ranking, if the physical layout of the warehouse is more according to bin ranking than bin code.

-In the pick worksheet, you can also sort by ship-to address, enabling you to assemble and ship the orders to far-away customers first.
+In the pick worksheet, you can also sort by destination, enabling you to assemble and ship the orders per customer.

 ## See Also